xlanor/akira/README.md

 # Akira
-Akira is a hombrew application built with xfangfang's fork of [borealis](https://github.com/xfangfang/borealis) that utilises [chiaki-ng](https://github.com/streetpea/chiaki-ng) on the Nintendo Switch.
+Akira is a hombrew application built with xfangfang's fork of [borealis](https://github.com/xfangfang/borealis) that utilises a forked variant of [chiaki-ng](https://github.com/streetpea/chiaki-ng) on the Nintendo Switch.

 <p align="center">
   <img src="readme/akira_hosts.jpg" width="30%">